Political Science

 Career Paths for the Political Science Major

 Political science is an excellent portal to many careers.
-These include foreign service, public administration, law, policy advocacy for corporations and tax-exempt organizations, management within industries that are highly globalized or regulated, and administration in trade and professional associations.
+These include foreign service, public administration, law, policy advocacy for corporations and tax-exempt organizations, management within industries that are highly globalized or regulated, teaching, and administration in trade and professional associations.